 Growing Artificial Tissues with Embedded Nanoscale Sensors

-Nanotechnology - A basic definition: Nanotechnology is the engineering of functional systems at the molecular scale.
+Nanotechnology is basically defined as the engineering of functional systems at the molecular scale.
 A nanometer (nm) is one-billionth of a meter, smaller than the wavelength of visible light and a hundred-thousandth the width of a human hair.
 In general, nanotechnology dealing with anything measuring between 1 and 100 nm.
 Larger than that is the micro-scale, and smaller than that is the atomic scale.

 A multi-institutional research team has developed a method for embedding networks of biocompatible nanoscale wires within engineered tissues.
 These networks - which mark the first time that electronics and tissue have been truly merged in 3D - allow direct tissue sensing and potentially stimulation, a potential boon for development of engineered tissues that incorporate capabilities for monitoring and stimulation, and of devices for screening new drugs.